DCS-training/DECODE-WinterSchool/README.md

 **NB** Because R Studio is not the default environment in Binder once your environment has been created you will need to substitute the /lab part of the web address with /rstudio.

-If you want to download your onw copy of the notebook we are going to work on you need to follow these steps.
+If you want to download a copy of the notebook we are going to work on you need to follow these steps.
 - Go back to the Jupyter interface by subsituting /rstudio with /lab
 - Navigate to the file you want to download
 - Right click of the mouse > download